 The IBO will encourage all prospective subgrantees to utilize MBEs, WBEs, and labor surplus firms when possible.
 This includes advocating for early conversation between applicants and MBEs and WBEs about where these firms can and should be included in BEAD projects even before the subgrantee selection process begins.
-The IBO will emphasize that MBEs and WBEs should be considered for a wide array of opportunities related to BEAD funds, including customer service, equipment operators, technicians, engineering, management, administration, equipment maintenance, grant adherence, etc. The IBO will utilize IDOA's existing list of MBE/WBE-certified businesses as a resource for prospective subgrantees to consider.
-Further, the IBO will work with IDOA to identify the broadband sector and other relevant MBEs and WBEs to be contacted about BEAD news and opportunities.
+The IBO will emphasize that MBEs and WBEs should be considered for a wide array of opportunities related to BEAD funds, including customer service, equipment operators, technicians, engineering, management, administration, equipment maintenance, grant adherence, etc. The IBO will utilize IDOA's existing list of MBE/WBE-certified businesses as a resource for prospective subgrantees.
+Further, the IBO will work with IDOA to identify broadband sector and other relevant MBEs and WBEs to be proactively contacted about BEAD news and opportunities.
+Beyond IDOA, the IBO will also work with organizations such as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce, to identify relevant organizations and/or practices that should be included in BEAD projects.

 In each application round, prospective subgrantees will be required to submit information about their proposed contractors and subcontractors.
 All applicants will be asked to designate any MBEs, WBEs, or labor surplus firms they expect to utilize to complete BEAD deployment projects.
 The Indiana Broadband Office will evaluate these answers and cross-check all contractors and subcontractors with IDOA's list of MBE/WBE-certified businesses.
+If the IBO recognizes an opportunity for a small, minority, or women's business enterprise to be involved in an applicant's project, it will contact the prospective subgrantee about the potential contractor/subcontractor opportunity.
+The IBO expects applicants to solicit small, minority, and women's businesses whenever possible.